mtpontes/winget-list-handler/README.md

 📄 **`apps-prejudicados.json`** → Lists the applications that **cannot** be reinstalled automatically, either due to lack of support in winget or due to problems with the output of the `winget list` command.

-Copy the `arquivos_gerados` directory and the `winget-handler.exe` executable to a safe, format-free location.
+Copy the `arquivos_gerados` directory and the `winget-handler.exe` executable to a safe.

-After that, you can format the system.
+After that, you can reinstall the system.

 ---

-#### 3️⃣ Reinstall applications after formatting
+### 3️⃣ Install applications after reinstalling the system

-After formatting the system, recover the `arquivos_gerados` directory and the `winget-handler.exe` executable.
+After reinstall the system, recover the `arquivos_gerados` directory and the `winget-handler.exe` executable.

 Then, run one of the three commands: